 When will the Gallery close?

 In order to complete the project and ensure that staff, visitors and the Collection are not put at risk, the Gallery in St Martin’s Place London will temporarily close to the public from 29 June 2020 to spring 2023 while building works take place.
-Works will start to come off display from late May 2020 so please visit the website for up-to-date information on displays and exhibitions or sign up to our e-newsletter.
+The Gallery has been closed from the 18 March due to the current Coronavirus pandemic.
+We had hoped to be able to re-open to visitors before our scheduled closure, but in line with UK government guidelines the building in St Martin’s Place will now remain closed throughout June in order to help contain the spread of the virus and ensure the safety of visitors and staff.

 How will the Gallery change?